 (b) otherwise, the fees and charges set out in Schedule 1.

-(2) The Minister may by instrument published in the Gazette determine the fees and charges for accreditation, assessment and certification of a student who is not an Australian resident.
+(2) The Minister may by instrument published in the Gazette determine the fees and charges for certification, assessment and examination of a student who is not an Australian resident.

 (3) The Minister may determine different fees and charges for different courses or different students based on —